informalsystems/quartz/crates/contracts/core/SPEC.md

 ## Properties

-The `quartz-cw` package ensures the following properties:
+The `quartz-contract-core` package ensures the following properties:

 1. **Attestation Integrity**: All messages wrapped with `Attested<M, A>` must have a valid attestation that can be verified.